100 reps EMOM training is an amazing approach to health optimization where you can achieve the following in 10 short minutes.

 For example, I am deadlifting 50kg as my main EMOM set.
 I’ll warm up with 25kg for 10-20 reps.
 I may even do 40kg for 10 reps as a second warm-up set.

-Say you are doing push-ups on your coach as your main set.
-Find a level that is nearly double the height of your coach and do 10 or more sets there to warm up.
+Say you are doing push-ups on your sofa as your main set.
+Find a level that is nearly double the height of your sofa and do 10 or more sets there to warm up.

 If you would like to know more details about warming up, please read our warming up protocol here.